 4.4.1 Changing the optical path length of the preparative flow cell

 At delivery, the optical path length of a preparative flow cell is set to 2 mm at the factory.
-This path length can, however, be set to 2 mm, 1.25 mm or 0.5 mm.
-To reduce it to 1.25 mm or 0.5 mm, proceed as follows:
+To reduce it to 1.25 or 0.5 mm, proceed as follows.